+Hello.
 This is the new website for the Gloucestershire Orchard Trust (GOT).
-It is under construction at present – so do please explore the new site but note that content is not yet complete.
+Some of it is still under construction at present – so some content is not yet complete.

 Navigating around the site: Our old website contained a very wide range of information – and we hope to emulate that on this new site.
 But to ease navigation we have split the website up into four themed sites.
 This one is our main site – you can read more about this and the others on our Navigating GOT’s Websites page here.